AhmadAlsabbagh/LeetCode-Work/README.md

 # LeetCode-Work
-A stack of my leetcode solutions.
+A collection of my leetcode solutions.